ineshbose/boyd_bot_messenger/docs/app.md

         # render template if URL argument found in database
     else:
         # try login
-        facebook.send_message(fb_id, PAGE_ACCESS_TOKEN, "Alrighty!
+        facebook.send_message(fb_id, "Alrighty!
 We can get started. :D")    # To alert user on Facebook Messenger.
 This can be removed. return
 ```